Y4nnikH/Quartet-Anki/README.md

 # Quartet-Anki
-Anki Deck(s) for study of Quartet vocabulary (or any Japanese vocab).
+Anki Note Type for study of Quartet vocabulary (or any Japanese vocab).
 Card design based on work by [u/TrainOfPotatoes](https://www.reddit.com/user/TrainOfPotatoes/).

 ## How To Import into Anki